iwalton3/plex-mpv-shim/README.md

 on a network where there is a Plex server present.
 It does not have to be the plex server that the media you are casting resides on.
 An empty Plex server will work.

+The application runs with a notification icon by default.
+You can use this to view the application log, open the config folder, and open the application menu.

 ## Advanced Features

 ### Menu